illinoistech-itm/jhajek/itmo-444-544/mp2/444/mp2.md

 ## Final Deliverable

-**Note** the database launches and destroys will begin to take upwards of 5-15 minutes, meaning that each deploy with waiters could get to be 5-20 mins.
+**Note** the database launches and destroys will begin to take upwards of 5-15 minutes, meaning that each deploy with waiters could get to be 20 mins.
 Plan accordingly.

-Submit the URL to the mp1 folder to Blackboard.
-Your week-06 repo will contain all three shell scripts but not the **arguments.txt** file (add arguments.txt to your `.gitignore`)

-Add two screenshots, one of the initial load-balancer site rendering.
-The other showing the content of the upload in the your raw bucket.
-Add these screen captures to your GitHub Repo
+For those in the itmo 444-01 (live) section you will come to class and demonstrate your deploy from a completely destroyed application.
+You will be asked 2 or 3 questions about the functionality of your site, understand the code your were given and be prepared to answer how it works.

+In addition you will demonstrate:

+* Demonstrate the process of uploading and image
+* Show the SNS subscription message
+* Render the /db URL
+* Render the /gallery URL
+* Render the /upload URL

+If you are in the itmo-444 02 online section - you will need to record a video of yourself (camera on for verification purposes) demonstrating the live requirements listed above and submit a URL to that video along with your GitHub repo URL.

+**Due: Wednesday December 6th 2:00 PM**